UniMath/agda-unimath/src/metric-spaces/functor-precategory-set-functions-isometry-metric-spaces.lagda.md

 Moreover, since the map from an isometry to its carrier map is an [embedding](foundation.embeddings.md), this functor is [faithful](category-theory.faithful-functors-precategories.md).

-Finally, because the inverse of an isometric equivalnce is isometric, this functor is also [conservative](category-theory.conservative-functors-precategories.md).
+Finally, because the inverse of an isometric equivalence is an isometry, this functor is also [conservative](category-theory.conservative-functors-precategories.md).